Employee coronavirus FAQs

 If you have alternative caring options available to you but choose not to use these, then you will be required to take annual leave or unpaid leave for any time that you are unable to work.

-Q8.
-I am struggling with the demands of home schooling.
+Q4.
+I am struggling with pressures that the pandemic has placed on me.
 Is there any support available?

-A8.
-We appreciate that this is an extraordinary difficult time for everyone and the extra responsibility for home schooling can feel overwhelming.
-Please refer to our wellbeing section for useful information about the services that are available and how to access them.
+A4.
+We appreciate that this is an extraordinary difficult time for everyone and the extra responsibility for caring for others/home schooling can feel overwhelming.
+Please refer to our wellbeing section for useful information about the services and support that are available and how to access them.
+We would also recommend that you discuss with your manager so that they are aware of how you are feeling.

 Working from home